-Planning appropriate activities for a child with special needs is difficult.
+Planning appropriate activities for a disabled child is difficult.
 It’s doubly as challenging to get a child to go from one activity to the next without completely losing his attention.

 This post will give you some specific tips when asking your child to break from one activity so that he can focus on another.
-These tips apply to you whether you’re a homeschooler or an after-schooler of a child with special needs.
+These tips apply to you whether you’re a homeschooler or an after-schooler of a disabled child.

 While you may not think this is a big deal, the truth is you need to have a transition plan in place as much as your regular lesson plans.
 The benefits of having a transition plan in place are many.